echaabane/jirafeau/CONTRIBUTING.md

 This project won't evolve to a file manager and will focus to keep a very few dependencies.

-So things like a markdown parser for the ToS or E-Mail tasks would be usefull for sure, but may be [rejected](https://gitlab.com/mojo42/Jirafeau/issues/37#note_1191566) since they would a lot of dependencies and makes the project more complex.
+So things like a markdown parser for the ToS or E-Mail tasks would be useful for sure, but may be [rejected](https://gitlab.com/mojo42/Jirafeau/issues/37#note_1191566) since they would a lot of dependencies and makes the project more complex.

 ## Structure

-Here is a little explaination of Jirafeau's arboresence in a simplified view only to show the most importants files and their role.
+Here is a little explanation of Jirafeau's structure in a simplified view only to show the most important files and their role.

 ```
 .